Current business situation

 take advantage of a single market; free movement of goods, services, labour

 and capital; and unified economic and regulatory policies.
 The five

 countries have also adopted unified tariff and non-tariff import

 regulations from third countries.
 A common system of government standards

 Global economic trends such as the sluggish Eurozone, decelerating growth

 in China and a weak average oil price were significant influencers.
 Partially recovered oil prices supported

 the economic rebound in Kazakhstan and contributed to an improvement in

 major indicators.
-Real GDP grew at around 4 per cent in 2017 and is forecast to be
+Real GDP grew at around 4 per cent and is forecast to be

 Kazakhstan possesses abundant natural resources such as fossil fuels,